OfficeDev/Outlook-Add-in-BillMaker/README.md

 * [npm](https://www.npmjs.com/), Node Package Manager, is required to install dev dependencies.
 * [Bower](http://bower.io/) is required to install front-end dependencies.
 * [Gulp](http://gulpjs.com/) is used as a task runner, including serving the application on a development server.
+* An Office 365 account.
+If you don't have one, [join the Office 365 Developer Program and get a free 1 year subscription to Office 365](https://aka.ms/devprogramsignup).

 ## Configure the add-in
 1. Clone this repository.